davidmarkclements/fast-safe-stringify/readme.md

   will receive the string `[Circular]` as the argument instead of the circular object itself.

+A side effect free variation without these limitations can be found as well ([`safe-stable-stringify`][]).
+It is also faster than the current implementation.

 ## Benchmarks

 Although not JSON, the Node.js `util.inspect` method can be used for similar